 Snapshotter Plugin

-The Snapshotter plugin creates snapshots of the current develop settings for all selected photos in a single step.
+In a single step the Snapshotter plugin creates snapshots of the current develop settings for all selected photos.
 Snapshots capture a permanent record of an image’s current develop settings and can be accessed from the Snapshots panel on the left hand side of the Develop module.

-Snapshotter adds a new Create Snapshot(s) from Images menu item to the File –> Plug-in Extras menu.
-This opens a dialog allowing configuration of the snapshot name to be used, and the option to restrict snapshot creation to virtual copies only.
+Snapshotter adds a new Create Snapshot(s) from Images menu item to the File -> Plug-in Extras menu.
+This opens a dialog allowing configuration of the snapshot name to be used, creation of presets for regularly used snapshot names, and the option to restrict snapshot creation to virtual copies only.

 Please note this plugin is only compatible with Lightroom version 3.0 and above.